jlamberts/udacity-deeprl-p1/README.md

 The experiment runner, `navigation.experiment.run_and_save_experiment`, accepts dictionaries of keyword args which modify behavior at the experiment level (number of epochs, epsilon decay rate, etc.) as well as behavior on the agent level (type of network used, size of hidden layer, double DQN vs "vanilla" Q-value calculations).
-By default, the file `run_experiments.py` is configured to run 6 experiments and write the results to the `experiments` folder.
-You can modify the `EXPERIMENT_SETUPS` dictionary at the top of the file to adjust the experiment setups if you'd like to compare different setups.
+By default, the file `run_experiments.py` is configured to run 5 experiments and write the results to the `experiments` folder.
+You can modify the `EXPERIMENT_SETUPS` list at the top of the file to adjust the experiment setups if you'd like to compare different setups.

 To run the default experiments, navigate to the root of the project and run the command `python run_experiments.py`.